fsharp/fsharp.github.io/_posts/2014-09-19-fsharp-libraries.md

 5. We want to continue to encourage and scale the positive and productive spirit with which the F# community operates by sharing information about how to make successful, long-lasting and broad-reach components in a collaborative way.

-In light of these, we cover some specific recommendedations with regard to naming, quality and general advice below.
+In light of these, we cover some specific recommendations with regard to naming, quality and general advice below.
 They are written to augment the existing [F# Component Design Guidelines](http://fsharp.org/specs/component-design-guidelines/).
 Some of these recommendations may eventually be added to those guidelines.